nickbrandt/GitLab/doc/administration/troubleshooting/postgresql.md

 {"idle_in_transaction_session_timeout"=>"1min"}
 ```

-NOTE: **Note:**
+NOTE:
 These are Omnibus GitLab settings.
-If an external database, such as a
-customer's PostgreSQL installation or Amazon RDS is being used, these values
-don't get set, and would have to be set externally.
+If an external database, such as a customer's PostgreSQL installation or Amazon RDS is being used, these values don't get set, and would have to be set externally.